tingyuliang0116/tingyuliang0116.github.io/README.md

 ## About Me
+> Incoming Master’s student in Electrical and Computer Engineering at the University of Washington.
+>
 > I recently graduated from The Hong Kong University of Science and Technology with Bachelor of Engineering in Computer Science and minor in Business.
 >
-> I am particularly interested in Machine Learning, Computer Vision, and Artificial Intelligence for Sports.
+> I am particularly interested in Machine Learning Operations, AI Infrastructure, and the application of artificial intelligence in sports.

 ***